datavaluepeople/dvp-defining-docs/people.md

 There is a further category of _non-member_ or _freelancer_.
 This category applies to someone who works with dvp on a project-by-project basis, but has not become a member.

+An example _journey_ for a newcomer could be performing a well-defined task for dvp, before then engaging with dvp on a longer project.
+They are subsequently invited to become a member, and if the relationship continues to grow may eventually become a partner.